 At Glow Yoga, we believe that yoga is for everyone.
-We offer a variety of classes including All Levels, Yoga Sculpt, Buti Yoga, Restorative and Yin Yoga, Power Flow and Prenatal Yoga.
-Our classes are intelligently sequenced to support all levels of students.
+We offer a variety of classes including All Levels, Yoga Sculpt, Buti Yoga, Restorative and Yin Yoga & Power Flow to meet you where you are.
+Our classes are intelligently sequenced to support you along your yoga journey.
 All in an uplifting and supportive environment.

 We have classes 7 days a week.
 We usually offer morning and evening classes to fit your schedule.
 Below is a link to our schedule.

 If you have a yoga mat, we suggest bringing it with you to class.
 If you don't have a yoga mat, we have some at the studio you can use, however there is a $2 mat fee.
 This covers sanitizing the mat after class.

 We have bins in our seating area for your personal belongings.
 Be sure to gather all of your things before you leave.

 Registering before you come to class is not required.
 You can drop in to a class without registering.
 Please note that if you drop in without registering, you need a little extra time to pay your drop in fee and get settled on your mat.